 TYLER DAMON (b.
 1987, Cincinnati, OH USA) is a Chicago, Illinois based artist whose work aims to reveal obscured, mercurial narratives via drums/percussion & free improvisation.

 In addition to solo work, Tyler is involved in extended duo exhibitions with guitarist Tashi Dorji, saxophonist Dave Rempis, & bassist Darin Gray (as Duo Oninbo).
-Building upon the foundation of the Dorji/Damon duo, the pair is often augmented into a trio featuring Rempis (as Kuzu), Mette Rasmussen, & Thom Nguyen (as Manas).
+Building upon the foundation of the Dorji/Damon duo, the pair is often augmented into a range of trios featuring Rempis (as Kuzu), Mette Rasmussen, & Thom Nguyen (as Manas).
 Recent outfits also include a startling new trio with NYC improvisers Sam Weinberg and Henry Fraser and a working Chicago quartet featuring Gerrit Hatcher, Paul Giallorenzo and Andrew Scott Young, He is presently drumming with Circuit Des Yeux and is also regularly engaged with John Dawson as the shape-shifting outfit Thee Open Sex.